 API Token - This allows you to connect to the Verkada SCIM endpoint.
 This token is unique per the Verkada organization.
 This article explains how to acquire a SCIM API token.

-The SCIM integration allows for user and group creation, management, and deletion for Verkada.
+The SCIM integration allows for user and group creation, management, and deletion from Verkada Command.

-Check the box to Enable API Integration, then enter the API Token received from Verkada Support.
+Check the box to Enable API Integration, then enter the API Token generated in Command.

 Select Test API Credentials and you should get a response "Verkada was verified successfully!"
 If successful, Select Save.

 Still in Provisioning, select the To App settings and press edit in order to enable Create Users, Update User Attributes, and Deactivate Users.
 Save your changes.